Thevar Jayanthi: 2007 centenary celebrations

 On 30 October 2007, the birth centenary of Pasumpon Muthuramalingam Thevar was celebrated.
-Tamil Nadu Chief Minister M. Karunanidhi took part in the celebrations in Pasumpon village.
-This was the first time in two decades that Karunanidhi participated in Thevar Jayanthi.
+TN Chief Minister M. Karunanidhi took part in the celebrations in Pasumpon village.
+This was the first time in two decades that M. Karunanidhi participated in Thevar Jayanthi.

 At the celebrations, Karunanidhi suggested that Madurai Airport be renamed after Pasumpon Muthuramalingam Thevar.
 These moves were seen as an attempt by Karunanidhi's Dravida Munnetra Kazhagam (DMK) party to challenge the supremacy of the rival All India Anna Dravida Munnetra Kazhagam (AIADMK) over the Thevar community.

-The AIADMK leader J. Jayalalitha criticized Karunanidhi's participation in the Thevar Jayanthi centenary program, stating that he did not believe in Thevar's ideas.
+The AIADMK leader J. Jayalalithaa criticized Karunanidhi's participation in the Thevar Jayanthi centenary program, stating that he did not believe in Thevar's ideas.
 Moreover, she claimed that her previous government had allocated 30 million rupees for the Thevar Jayanthi centenary, but that Karunanidhi's government had spent only five million rupees.